Documentary theatre: History

 More recent examples of political verbatim theatre are Tess Berry-Hart's plays Someone To Blame (2012) and Sochi 2014 (2014).
 In Someone To Blame (about the miscarriage of justice related to teenager Sam Hallam) the words were taken solely from witness statements, court transcripts, media headlines, and interviews with those involved.
 Sochi 2014 was created from interviews with various LGBT citizens in Russia after Vladimir Putin's anti-gay laws were passed (see LGBT rights in Russia) in the run-up to the 2014 Winter Olympics.
 On The Record (2011) by Christine Bacon and Noah Birksted-Breen, produced by iceandfire theatre company at the Arcola Theatre, directed by Michael Longhurst, followed the lives of six real journalists around the globe, showing the professional and personal risks taken in the name of investigative journalism.

 Black Watch (2006) integrates interviews taken with members of the Black Watch with dramatized versions of their stories and dance pieces.
 The piece originated in the Edinburgh Festival Fringe and was created by the National Theatre of Scotland and Gregory Burke.
 8, a play by Dustin Lance Black, is an example that uses interviews and courtroom transcripts in order to reenact the legal argument and witness testimony of the Perry v.
 Schwarzenegger case.

+In 2021, two verbatim theatre plays, Dana H. and Is This a Room ran on Broadway in repertory.
+Both plays had played at the Vineyard Theatre Off-Broadway during the 2019-2020 season, and were paired due to their similar nature as documentary theatre: Dana H., which was developed by the Civilians, was lip-synced to audio interviews with the playwright's mother, while Is This a Room was a verbatim recreation of whistleblower Reality Winner's interrogation by the FBI.